 Cause I kind of like being hot.
 Not.

-What I actually love is healthy food that gives my taste buds happy thoughts, and this fits the bill.
+What I actually love is healthy food that gives my taste buds happy thoughts, and these coconut lentils fit the bill.

 - 1 cup dried green or brown lentils, or monggo beans

 - 3 cloves garlic, minced